 The two days of Rosh Hashanah usher in the Ten Days of Repentance (Aseret Yemei Teshuvah), also known as the Days of Awe (Yamim Noraim), which culminate in the major fast day of Yom Kippur, the Day of Atonement.
 The Days of Awe represent the climax of a longer process.
 Starting at the beginning of the previous month, called Elul, the shofar is traditionally sounded at the conclusion of the morning service.
 A ram’s horn that makes a trumpet-like sound, the shofar is intended as a wake-up call to prepare for the Tishrei holidays.
 One week before Rosh Hashanah, special petitionary prayers called Selichot are added to the ritual.
 Rosh Hashanah itself is also known as Yom Hadin or the Day of Judgment, on which God opens the Books of Life and Death, which are then sealed on Yom Kippur.

 The challah (traditional bread) that is eaten for the Rosh Hashanah season is round, symbolizing the eternal cycle of life.
 The challah is traditionally dipped in honey, symbolizing the hopes for a sweet New Year.
 The same is done with apples, which are made even sweeter with the addition of honey.
-Some people avoid eating nuts at this time, since according to a somewhat convoluted Gematria (mystical numerical interpretation) the Hebrew words for nut (egoz) and sin (het) have the same numerical value.
-You can buy Rosh Hashanah gifts such as challah boards and shofars in our online store.
+Some people avoid eating nuts at this time, since according to a somewhat convoluted gematria (mystical numerical interpretation) the Hebrew words for nut (egoz) and sin (het) have the same numerical value.